-After several hours and a multitude of x-rays, MRI and other tests, you are sent home with medication and told to follow up with your own doctor.
+After several hours and a multitude of X-rays, MRI, and other tests, you are sent home with medication and told to follow up with your own doctor.
 You miss a few weeks of work recuperating and spend the next eight months going to medical physical therapy and massage therapy appointments.
-The inconvenience of having to take time to go to all these medical appointments is miniscule compared to the mountain of bills you receive.
+The inconvenience of having to take time to go to all these medical appointments is minuscule compared to the mountain of bills you receive.

-Who pays for your ambulance ride, ER bill, doctors’ bills, physical therapy bills, massage bills, and your lost wages?
-Well, if the at-fault driver is under insured or uninsured, you will need to rely on your health insurance or personal financial resources to cover your losses.
+Who pays for your ambulance ride, ER bill, doctors’ bills, physical therapy bills, massage bills, and lost wages?
+Well, if the at-fault driver is underinsured or uninsured, you will need to rely on your health insurance or personal financial resources to cover your losses.
 That means you will be paying out of your own pocket.

 While drivers in Washington are required to purchase “liability coverage” in order to lawfully drive, the required coverage is minimal.
 RCW 46.30.020 mandates that all drivers in Washington purchase “liability coverage” with limits of at least $25,000 per person, and $50,000 per occurrence.

 Worse, not everyone follows the law.
 According to an Insurance Research Council (IRC) report, nearly 13% of motorists—which works out to about one in eight drivers—were uninsured in 2014.
-In Washington the numbers of uninsured drivers is higher than the national average.
-Approximately 17.4% drivers are uninsured in Washington.
-That works out to or approximately one in six drivers are uninsured.
+In Washington, the number of uninsured drivers is higher than the national average.
+Approximately 17.4% of drivers are uninsured in Washington.
+That works out to approximately one in six drivers are uninsured.

 UM/UIM insurance is very important insurance coverage.
 Unlike the compulsory liability coverage you are required to purchase, UM/UIM coverage is insurance coverage that directly benefits you.
 We advise all of our clients to purchase UM/UIM insurance in the amount of their liability policy limits.
 In addition, one of the first things we do for our clients if they do not have UM/UIM coverage is to ensure that their insurance company has followed Washington law and obtained a written waiver from their insured.